klepek/remp/Campaign/README.md

         // required, URL host of REMP Campaign
         url: "http://campaign.remp.press",

+        // Additional params that will be appended links within displayed banner
+        //
+        // Key represents variable name, value should be defined as callback returning string response.
+        // Following example will be appended as "&foo=bar&baz=XXX".
+        // If the value is not function, remplib validation will throw an error and won't proceed further.
+        bannerUrlParams:  {
+            "foo": function() { return "bar" },
+            "baz": function() { return "XXX" }
+        },

         variables: {
             // variables replace template placeholders in banners,
             // e.g. {{ email }} -> foo@example.com